Air Conditioner Units: How to Clean & Hide Your AC Unit

+- Use left over fencing.
 Create an AC cover that matches your home’s fencing — maybe you even have leftover building materials you can use.
 The homeowners at Listotic created this DIY AC cover using recycled fencing materials:

+- Make a fun mosaic AC cover.
 Go all out and create a real work of art that not only covers your air conditioner, but makes a beautiful addition to your landscaping.

+- Use premade lattice.
 Build a quick and easy air conditioner cover using premade lattice purchased from your local hardware store.